HomeblogsDiseasesPneumonia Diet

 Pneumonia is a pulmonary infection caused by pathogens such as bacteria, viruses and fungi.
 Under normal conditions, the body’s intact immune system is able to prevent germs from colonising the respiratory system.
 However, your immunity can weaken if you contract infections.
 Under such conditions, the immune system fails to efficiently fight germs.
 The respiratory tract becomes inflamed while cellular debris fill the air sacs.

 A pneumonia diet should include foods and drinks that boost immunity and reduce the symptoms.
-The following are readily available items you can find in your pantry to facilitate faster healing.
+The following are readily available items you can find in your pantry to facilitate faster healing and are part of a healthy diet for pneumonia patients.

 • Honey